dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Perspective is worth 80 IQ points." - Alan Kay

++ Marketing is the science of knowing what economists are wrong about." - Rory Sutherland

 + "Look closely at the present you are constructing:
   it should look like the future you are dreaming."
   ― Alice Walker